Celebrating an ancient global practice in modern times

 Be assured that as professional herbalists, we source from ethical and reputable companies who keep us up to date as a profession in regards to endangered species and cultivation practices and who endeavour to continue with eco-friendly practices.

 Celebrate the Power of Plants on National Herbal Medicine Week!

 Here are a few ways to honour herbal medicine this week:

-- Buy that herbal tea blend you’ve been wanting to try!
-Make sure you source organic and try to opt for loose leaf tea or at the least a carbon-neutral package/ unbleached tea bag variety
+- Buy that herbal tea blend you’ve wanted to try!
+Make sure you source organic and try to opt for loose leaf tea or at the least a carbon-neutral package/ unbleached tea bag variety.

 - Visit the Botanical Gardens

 - Spend some time in your own garden